harrycresswell/harry/site/content/articles/form-data-with-zapier.md

 Hit continue once you are happy.
 Zapier will summarise your email template then fire off a test.

-{{< gif src="https://s20.postimg.org/p7qvcbb25/zapier-contact-form-set-up-email-template.gif" alt="Build the automated email template" caption="Build the automated email template" >}}
+{{< mp4 src="v1531988550/hc/zapier-contact-form-set-up-email-template" caption="Build the automated email template" >}}

 ### Check your inbox for the email

 Now go check your inbox.
 You should have received an email containing the data, nicely laid out in the template you just set up.

-{{< gif src="https://s20.postimg.org/z7lrskha5/zapier-contact-form-automated-email-inbox.png" alt="Zapier is now sending us an automated email" caption="Zapier is now sending us an automated email." >}}
+{{< cld src="v1531988541/hc/zapier-contact-form-automated-email-inbox.png" alt="Zapier is now sending us an automated email" caption="Zapier is now sending us an automated email" >}}

 You might want to filter your automated emails from Zapier by marking them with a label.
 This way you can easily identify where they have come from.
 I’ve called my label Zapier and coloured it orange so it’s easy to spot.